NiMez/RobotArm/README.md

 - Inverse Kinematic Loop.
 A loop picking up and dropping a ball in straight lines relative to the gripper.
 - Servo control from potentiometer.

-Z-Axis rotation will be added soon
+Z-Axis rotation will be added soon.